Required Licenses

 Insurance Requirements

-- General Liability Insurance: Coverage limits typically start at $1 million per occurrence, protecting against bodily injury and property damage claims.
+- General Liability Insurance: Coverage of at least $1 million for bodily injury and property damage.
+This protects against claims arising from accidents during the cleanout process.

-- Workers' Compensation Insurance: Required for businesses with employees; covers medical expenses and lost wages for employees injured on the job.
+- Workers' Compensation Insurance: Mandatory for businesses with employees.
+Provides coverage for medical expenses and lost wages for employees injured on the job.

 Training Certifications

-- Hazardous Waste Operations and Emergency Response (HAZWOPER) Certification: Mandatory for workers involved in hazardous waste clean-up operations.
+- Hazardous Waste Operations and Emergency Response (HAZWOPER) Certification: Required for workers involved in the cleanup of hazardous materials.
+Training includes safety procedures and emergency response protocols.

 Local Business Permits